tardypad/tardypad.me/www/src/resume.md

 - Jul.
 2014 - Dec.
 2020 (6.5 years) {period}
 - Amsterdam, Netherlands            {location}

-**Development and system administration of the backend of diverse mobile applications.**
+Development and system administration of the backend of diverse mobile applications {summary}

 Main tasks:
 - Development of API for mobile clients (iOS, Android, Web,...)